zyteo/jad-simulator/README.md

 I think github's starstruck badge is kinda cute.
 You can thank me by "Star"ing this repo, so that it helps contribute to my starstruck badge.

+- [ ] 16 Stars - I'll upload the video of my first fight with Jad.
+- [ ] 128 Stars - I'll upload the video of my second fight with Jad.
+- [ ] 512 Stars - I'll say a big thank you.

 Technologies used to build this project.

 ```